 This surfing mecca offers a variety of activities including mountain biking, sailing, fishing and rock climbing.
 The pristine white beach stretches on forever.

 Elands Bay is the beginning of the West Coast Way Wild Route and its Sustainable Seafood Track.
-Elands Bay Hotel is an institution.
+Vensterklip Guest Farm is an institution.
 Undeniably.
 End of story.
 It’s an institution among surfers, lovers of the West Coast, those who like getting away from it all, young lovers, old lovers who want to reminisce – anyone and everyone who enjoy a drink at sunset overlooking the waves of the West Coast, or occasionally, a flat ocean where you can see the sun sinking into the sea.
 If you stretch out your hand it feels as if your fingertips are but a few metres away from the sun.
-If you look over your shoulder the sunset is reflected in the windows of Elands Bay Hotel.
+If you look over your shoulder the sunset is reflected in the windows of Vensterklip Guest Farm.

-Birders from Verlorenvlei pop in, foodies come for seafood especially huge West Coast crayfish, surfers come for a beer, or someone waltzes in who has heard of the Elands Bay Hotel and want to experience it for themselves.
+Birders from Verlorenvlei pop in, foodies come for seafood, surfers come for a beer or someone waltzes in who has heard of the Elands Bay Hotel and want to experience it for themselves.

 If you’ve driven this far – though it’s only 220 kilometres from Cape Town which makes it a perfect getaway for a weekend – you might as well spend a night, or two, three.
-Elands Bay Hotel offers, amongst others, five sea-facing rooms: a spacious presidential suite, three double rooms and a family room.
+Vensterklip Guestfarm offers, amongst others, a Manor House, self-catering cottages, backpackers accommodation and camping facilities.

-Don’t miss an evening in the bar – it has an extensive collection of Jagermeister bottles with personalised messages, a “low flying bar lady” as a sign attests and murals of fishing boats, sea gulls, dolphins and mermaids – where you can listen to stories of yesteryear, or gossip of the moment.
+Don’t miss an evening in the Verlorenvlei “International” bar – it has an extensive collection of wine, beer and stronger tipple – where you can listen to stories of yesteryear or gossip of the moment.

 Caves and waves characterise the Cape West Coast’s premier surfing destination